jupyter/enhancement-proposals/kernelspec-spec/kernelspec-spec.md

 [the current description of the kernelspec](https://jupyter-client.readthedocs.io/en/stable/kernels.html#kernel-specs), and adds an optional `kernel_protocol_version` field.

-The specification and the documentation of the kernelspec will be stored aside [those of the kernel protocol](https://github.com/jupyter-standards/kernel-protocol)
+The documentation of the kernelspec will be stored aside [that of the kernel protocol](https://github.com/jupyter-standards/kernel-protocol).
+The schema will be stored in a dedicated repo for all Jupyter schemas.

 ### Impact on existing implementations